 Cossa's varied output included designs for stained glass (San Giovanni in Monte, Bologna), intarsia (San Petronio), and sculpture (tomb of Domenico Garganelli, now Museo Civico, Bologna).
 At the time of his death, Cossa was painting the Garganelli chapel in Bologna (a project later completed by Ercole de' Roberti).
 His foreshortened figures on the chapel vault, now lost but mentioned in sources, were apparently indebted in their skillful illusionism and overall design to dome decorations by Melozzo da Forlì.

 In the centuries after his death Cossa's reputation suffered from misidentifications of his works and by Vasari's confusion of him with Lorenzo Costa.
 His importance was secured in the nineteenth century with the discovery of the Hall of the Months frescoes and the subsequent (documented) attribution to him of the murals on the east wall.
 Since then, Cossa has become established in the triumvirate of leading quattrocento Ferrarese painters, along with Cosmè Tura and Ercole de' Roberti.
-[This is the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is the artist's biography published in the NGA Systematic Catalogue]

 Ortolani, Sergio.
 Cosmè Tura, Francesco del Cossa, Ercole de'Roberti.
 Milan, 1941.